Alex Jones and Infowars test the limit of free speech on the internet

 As one of the internet's most controversial personalities, making outlandish claims and spreading conspiracy theories through his Infowars website and broadcast has made Jones a household name in political circles.

 Initially, it was for his baseless accusation that 9/11 was an inside job.
 But in the past several years, he's claimed survivors of a mass shooting at a Parkland, Florida, high school were "crisis actors."
 (False.)
-He's claimed that the mass shooting of 20 children and six adults at Sandy Hook Elementary was a hoax.
+He's said the mass shooting of 20 children and six adults at Sandy Hook Elementary was a hoax.
 (False.)
-And he's claimed Hillary Clinton was involved in a child sex trafficking ring.
+And he's accused Hillary Clinton of being involved in a child sex trafficking ring.
 (False.)

 Silicon Valley tech companies, already under the microscope for their mishandling of Russian propaganda designed to interfere in the 2016 US presidential election, were reticent to act.
 But on Sunday, Apple removed five of six podcasts Infowars makes available through iTunes and Apple's Podcast app.
 Within a day, Facebook, YouTube, Spotify and LinkedIn had banned Jones and Infowars as well.